On This Page

 Yes.
 Both the online and the on-campus programs are designed, delivered, and assessed by the same Dartmouth Engineering faculty.

 Yes.
-Students may book one-to-one appointments for with instructors during scheduled office hours.
+Students may book one-on-one appointments with instructors during scheduled office hours.

 On a case-by-case basis, students may petition to switch from online to on-campus study or vice versa.
 Students may not switch between these modes more than once.